aptech/docs/docs/CR-trap.rst

 ::

-    //Create a singular matrix
+    // Create a singular matrix
     x = { 1 1 1,
           1 1 1,
           1 1 1 };

-    //Set the trap flag, to supress the error trap 1;
+    // Set the trap flag, to supress the error trap 1;

-    //Attempt to calculate inverse
+    // Attempt to calculate inverse
     x_inv = inv(x);

 If you run the above code, you will notice that an error was not returned.
 With the trap set to 1, instead of stopping the program with an error message, GAUSS will set the variable x_inv equal to a scalar error code.
 A scalar error code is a missing value that contains an integer which can be used to identify the error.
 For more information on error codes, see scalerr and error.
 In this example, however, our main concern is with determining whether or not the return value is a scalar error code.
 We can do this with the GAUSS function, scalmiss.

 ::

-    //Create a singular matrix
+    // Create a singular matrix
     x = { 1 1 1,
           1 1 1,
           1 1 1 };

-    //Set the trap flag, to supress the error trap 1;
+    // Set the trap flag, to supress the error trap 1;

-    //Attempt to calculate inverse
+    // Attempt to calculate inverse
     x_inv = inv(x);

-    //Check to see if 'x_inv', contains a scalar error code if scalmiss(x_inv);
+    // Check to see if 'x_inv', contains a scalar error code if scalmiss(x_inv);
         print  "matrix was singular";
     endif;